 The Shapiro Center for Research and Collaboration seeks proposals from faculty in all departments to be mentors for a Graduate Research Fellow.
 Graduate Research Fellows are paid to assist faculty in their research.
-The Shapiro Center will support incoming graduate students for the 2017/2018 academic year.
+The Shapiro Center will support continuing graduate students for the 2018/2019 academic year.

 2017–18 Shapiro Fellows

 The Graduate Research Fellowship Award encourages research culture and provides intellectual and financial support to first year graduate students.
 The Fellow supports faculty in their research, creating opportunities for mentorship and professional development in research-based art practices for incoming graduate students who are selected through the admissions process.

 Kerry Richardson (Faculty) and Graduate Fellow Jonatan Martinez's research project is The WarGames Tactical Media Collective.
 From the popular game America's Army to the expanded use of remote warfare via drones, videogames have become a key recruiting, training and operational tool for the US Military.
 The WarGames Tactical Media Collective is an ad hoc group of military veterans, media artists and teens who are collaboratively creating a series of art games that look critically at war.
 We see these art games as tactical media, designed to challenge the status quo in commercial videogames by calling into question both their visual aesthetics and the ideologies embedded in their gameplay.
 The WarGames Tactical Media Collective is a project of the Plug-In Studio, a socially engaged new media art group that collaborates with young people and adults in diverse Chicago neighborhoods.
 Adjunct Full Professor Kerry Richardson co-founded the Plug-In Studio with Steve Ciampaglia in 2012.